Register Your Interest

 -

-Microbes, Milk and Mental Health- Exploring The Role of Early Life Determinants of The Gut Microbiome in Later Mental Health
+Microbes, Milk and Mental Health - Exploring The Role of Early Life Determinants of The Gut Microbiome in Later Mental Health

-• The evidence (at the level of metropolis and molecule) that the gut brain axis is affected by early life exposures
+- The idea that (at the level of metropolis and molecule) the gut-brain axis is affected by early life exposures, and that this might be mediated by the microbiome

 -